CyberMiles/travis/docs/connect-testnet.rst

 Test transactions
 -----------------

 You can test transactions between your two accounts.
+Remember to unlock both of your accounts.

 ::